smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

 An array of seats can be found in the `seatLocationCapability`'s `seat` array.
 Each @![iOS]`SDLSeatLocation`!@@![android, javaSE, javaEE, javascript]`SeatLocation`!@ object within the `seats` array will have a `grid` parameter.
 The `grid` will tell you the seat placement of that particular seat.
-This information is useful for creating a seat location map from which users can select their seat.
+This information is useful for creating a seat location map from which you can determine module service areas, and from which users can select their seat (see the [Setting the User Seat](#setting-the-users-seat-rpc-v6.0) section).

 @![iOS]
 |~